 This is an important concept to understand, even when configuring something as simple as ESXi management.
 Again, lets look at the VLAN configuration page for ESXi:

-Many times, a virtualization engineer will hear from his ROUTE/SWITCH counterpart that “the ESXi management VLAN is 2148″ – and this language immediately becomes scripture.
+Many times, a virtualization engineer will hear from their ROUTE/SWITCH counterpart that “the ESXi management VLAN is 2148” - and this language immediately becomes scripture.
 Without even thinking of what this configuration actually produces on the “wire”, they set the management VLAN here because that’s what the management VLAN is.

 Setting this option in ESXi (and it is optional - for a reason) will do one very important thing.
 Very similar to a Cisco switch trunk port, it will simply insert an 802.1q tag in all management traffic.
 Our management vmkernel port is now, by strict definition, a trunk - one that allows only VLAN 2138.